 Accomplishments are the microphones of your skills and competencies, broadcasting your fit for the role of recruiters and hiring managers.

 Examples of accomplishment statements for a Marketing Intern’s resume:

-- Boosted open rates for online client campaigns by 35% and landing page conversion rates with 22% through the implementation of a daily 2-minute vlog introducing the company’s products and services on YouTube
+- Boosted open rates for online client campaigns by 35% and landing page conversion rates by 22% through the implementation of a daily 2-minute vlog introducing the company's products and services on YouTube

-- Grew the university’s online newspaper subscription with 40% with a weekly blog regarding campus events and happenings
+- Grew the university’s online newspaper subscription by 40% with a weekly blog regarding campus events and happenings

 - Secured a 1 million dollar sponsorship for the campus radio station with a weekly marketing podcast promoting local businesses in the area